ChenPeleg/Classup/README.md

 ### How to test

 `npm install` - launches the test runner in the interactive watch mode.
-See the section about running tests for more information.
 The tests were written with Jest and Enzyme.

 ### how to edit the content